 - Jack, until he and Boyd found common ground following Jack and Joy's breakup.

 - President Cross.

-- Just Friends: Joy uses this exact phrase at Boyd in "Virginia Reeling" (Season 1, Episode 6) when he attempts to ask her to go line dancing with he and a group of friends at a local country & western bar.
+- Just Friends: Joy uses this exact phrase at Boyd in "Virginia Reeling" (Season 1, Episode 6) when he attempts to ask her to go line dancing with him and a group of friends at a local country & western bar.

 - Large Ham: Boyd.

-- Line-of-Sight Name: When asked what will be the first play shown at the school's new theater, Cookie de Varen stalls for a bit before seeing President Cross' tea set and picking up the teapot.Cookie: And the play I've chosen is...
+- Line-of-Sight Alias: When asked what will be the first play shown at the school's new theater, Cookie de Varen stalls for a bit before seeing President Cross' tea set and picking up the teapot.Cookie: And the play I've chosen is...
 The Tea Ceremony.Cross: That's an inspired choice.
 What other plays were you considering?
 Death of a Stapler, perhaps, or My Fair Paperclip?

 - Love at First Sight: Boyd stopped caring about trying to find an apartment for Wyleen to live in the first time he saw Joy in the student union.

 - Love Hurts: